Basil Blueberry Sparkling Herbal Cooler

 3. Strain the Smash

 Strain the mixture through a fine-mesh sieve into a bowl or measuring jug.
 Do not press the pulp.
-Discard the solids and keep the smooth, deeply colored liquid.
+Discard the solids and keep the smooth, deeply coloured liquid.

 4. Combine